Home Equity Line of Credit (HELOC) for Business Funding

 What If I'm Declined for HELOC?

 A HELOC may be denied due to insufficient equity, high debt-to-income, or poor credit history.
 If declined, business owners may explore alternative financing options such as business lines of credit, equipment financing, or working capital loans.
-United Capital Source can help connect applicants with alternative funding solutions.
+United Capital Source can help connect business owners apply for small business loans.

 We have access to various business funding options in New York.